Probing holographic flat bands at finite density: Model

 in terms of purely $r$-dependent functions $f,N$ and $h$, which close to the boundary satisfy $f,N\to 1$ and $h\to 0$.
 Black hole solutions feature a horizon at finite $r=r_h$, where $N$ and $h$ are bounded, and $f$ vanishes linearly with $f'= {4 \pi T}/{\sqrt{N}}$, with the parameter $T$ representing the boundary temperature.

 For the non-Abelian gauge field, we write

-Here $Q_1$ and $Q_2$ are both $r$-dependent functions which are finite at the horizon.
-On the boundary, we turn on a deformation $Q_1\to 2m_*$ which breaks the flavour symmetry explicitly on the dual theory.
+where the $\sigma_i$'s represent the standard Pauli matrices and $Q_1(r)$ and $Q_2(r)$ are both $r$-dependent functions which are finite at the horizon.
+On the boundary, we turn on a deformation $Q_1\to 2m_*$, which breaks the $SU(2)$ flavor symmetry explicitly on the dual theory side leaving it invariant only under a combination of flavor $U(1)$ and rotations.
 The resulting phase diagram features a Lifshitz phase at high temperatures (with the dynamical critical exponent $z$ completely fixed by the coupling $q$), characterized by trivial solutions for $Q_2(r)=h(r)=0$.
 As temperature is lowered, these fields develop spontaneously a profile which signals a nematic phase as the temperature is lowered \cite{Grandi2021}.
 The quasiparticle dispersion relation is quadratic in the Lifshitz phase, and strongly anisotropic (splitting into two separated Dirac cones) in the nematic phase \cite{Grandi2022}.
 Hence the phase transition can be interpreted as two Berry monopoles with charge one merging into a Berry monopole with charge two.